Jean Lecanuet: Biography

 In 1972, Lecanuet founded the Reforming Movement with Jean-Jacques Servan-Schreiber.
 During the French legislative elections of 1973, Lecanuet negotiated the withdrawal of candidates with Pierre Messmer to ensure the success of the majority.
 He was elected deputy of Seine-Maritime and actively participated in the 1974 presidential election campaign in support of Valéry Giscard d'Estaing.

 Lecanuet was Minister of Justice in Jacques Chirac's first cabinet (1974–1976).
-From 1976 to 1977, he was Minister of State in charge of planning and the l’Aménagement du territoire (zoning commission) Raymond Barre's first cabinet.
+From 1976 to 1977, he was Minister of State for Territorial Development in the Raymond Barre's first cabinet.
 In 1978, he was elected president of the UDF, the party coalition created to support President Valéry Giscard d'Estaing.
 He held that position until 1988.
 From 1979 to 1988, he was a Deputy in the European Parliament and, as Senator for Seine-Maritime, the French Senate's chairman of the Foreign Affairs and Armed Forces Commission, a post that he had already held between 1971 and 1973.

 In 1986 at the beginning of the first period of "cohabitation" in modern French politics (a President and Prime Minister from opposing parties sharing power) Chirac nominated Lecanuet as Foreign Minister, but President François Mitterrand vetoed the appointment, along with some of Chirac's other nominees.

 In 1968, he was elected Mayor of Rouen, a position he held for 23 years until his death.

-He dies of cancer on the 22nd of February 1993.
+He died of cancer on 22 February 1993 at the age of 72 in Neuilly-sur-Seine.